 This briefly excited me, but I stress briefly.
 It’s interesting but merely coincidental.
 When we extend this back to 1871 (using Shiller data) there is still a cycle but the amplitude is different.

 So what is the implication of this chart?
 There is nothing predictive here; about all that we can (reasonably) say is what we already knew: real yields are not just low, but historically low.
 (Current 10-year TIPS yields are higher than our model expects them to be, but not by as much as they were earlier this year thanks to a furious rally in breakevens.)
 Money is historically cheap – again, we knew this – in a way it hasn’t been since the War effort when nominal interest rates were fixed by the Fed even though wartime inflation caused expectations to rise.
 With real yields that low, how did the war effort get funded?
 Who in the world lent money at negative real interest rates like banks awash in cash do today?

-That’s right…patriots.NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+That’s right…patriots.NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.